sensu/sensu-docs/content/sensu-go/5.5/api/tessen.md

 ---
 title: "Tessen API"
-description: "The Tessen API provides HTTP access to manage your Tessen configuration.
+description: "The Tessen API provides HTTP access to manage Tessen configuration.
 Read on for the full reference."
 version: "5.5"
 product: "Sensu Go"
 menu: